blacktoy/Simple-Calculator/README.md

 1. Added percent operator.
 Noted that it has very limited function in some calculation.
 2. Some layout adjustment.
 3. Icon change.
 Made it myself.

+--Forgot to push some of the previews version--

+Ver.
+1.3.1

+1. Migration to WebExtension API
+2. Improving calculation validity
+3. Bug fixes.